Skip to content

 Insert or remove objects from clipping frames.

-The script inserts the selected objects into a clipping frame or, if already clipped, restores them.
+Inserts the selected objects into a clipping frame or, if already clipped, restores them.

-Warning: It uses the clipboard, so make sure you don't lose anything important.
+⚠️ Warning: It uses the clipboard, so make sure you don't lose anything important.

-Suggested shortcut: Num*
+📍 Suggested shortcut: ⌃Num*

 Releases one or several objects from their clipping frames.
 If nothing is selected, it will release all clipped objects from the current spread.